Keeping your fuel costs down on the road and being more environmentally friendly at the same time, sound good to you?

 8: Faster travel

-In theory a car can average a high speed, but in practise speed often falls below 10 miles an hour in cities and with two wheels you can manoeuvre yourself around cars if you’re careful.
+In theory, a car can average a high speed, but in practice speed often falls below 10 miles an hour in cities and with two wheels you can manoeuvre yourself around cars if you’re careful.
 You now don’t have to be stuck in traffic like 90% of other commuters.

 9: High resale value

-Electric bikes are technology that people want and can’t always afford new, so people are always on the lookout for a second hand electric bike.
+Electric bikes are a technology that people want and can’t always afford new, so people are always on the lookout for a second-hand electric bike.
 It’s still really early days for everyone owning an electric bike, but the evidence points to a much better resale value than a conventional bike.

 10: Motorised, but no red tape